This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 COVID vaccine passport in India

-The most prevalent type of the proposed COVID passports that’s been gaining ground has been in the form of a mobile phone application.
+The most prevalent type of the proposed COVID passports that was gaining ground in the former half of 2021 has been in the form of a mobile phone application.
 Organizations such as IATA (International Air Transport Association) and WEE (World Economic Forum) are developing apps such as the Travel Pass and the Common Pass App to allow passengers to safely navigate international travel.

 Vaccine passport potential benefits

-Vaccine passports have been proposed as a way to make governments, citizens, and travelers more comfortable with opening up to tourism.
-Ideally, the presentation of such a digital certificate would allow people to prove themselves to be ‘safe ’and to bypass mandatory quarantine requirements.
+Vaccine passports have been proposed as a way to make governments, citizens, and travellers more comfortable with opening up to tourism.
+Ideally, the presentation of such a digital certificate would allow people to prove themselves to be ‘safe ’and bypass mandatory quarantine requirements.

 Essentially, it would serve as a way to loosen current restrictions on travel and access to facilities.
 It would also relax the requirement in many countries that require arriving passengers to test negative for the virus.